CC-Digital-Innovation/MerakiDevicePerformance/README.md

 1. In PRTG, add a new sensor to your device and choose "EXE/Script Advanced" sensor type.
 2. Set the sensor to use PowerShell as the EXE/Script.
-3. In the "Parameters" field, enter: `-AuthToken "%windowsuser" -DeviceSerial "%windowsdomain"`
+3. In the "Parameters" field, enter: `-AuthToken "AUTHTOKEN" -DeviceSerial "SERIALNUMBER"`
 4. In your device settings, set the Windows credentials:
    - Username: Your Meraki API key
    - Domain/PDC: Your device serial number